Pet Dentistry - Keeping your Pets' Teeth Healthy

 - Teeth are extracted surgically (where appropriate) so the gum is stitched closed.

-Dog & Cat Dentist - Ongoing Care and Recommendations
+Dog & Cat Dentistry - Ongoing Care and Recommendations

 Pet dental health is particularly important for each pet’s lifelong, overall health.
 The vet dentist team at Blythwood recommends ongoing, at-home pet dental care to preserve your pet’s oral well-being.
 We recommend a range of select dental health care products, which are used by veterinarians with our pets.
 These include pet toothpaste and products that are easy to use, such as treats, supplements, and more!
 There are liquids that can be added to your pet’s water to help reduce plaque build-up and reduce bad breath (halitosis) as well as veterinary dental diets.
 We can help you choose and utilise the best products for your pet’s lifestyle and needs.